thomaslaurenson/thomaslaurenson.github.io/_posts/2018-07-05-building-a-ubuntu-linux-gateway.md

 }
 {% endhighlight %}

 A good resource for DHCP options is the [dhcp-options man page from die.net](https://linux.die.net/man/5/dhcp-options).
-The first two lines of the configuration above specify DNS settings.
-This allows translation of computer-friendly IP addresses to human-firendly domain names; for example: `google.com` corresponds to `172.217.25.142`.
+The first line of the configuration above specify DNS settings.
+This allows translation of computer-friendly IP addresses to human-friendly domain names; for example: `google.com` corresponds to `172.217.25.142`.
 If you want, you can specify a `domain-name` option as well, but this is not required.
 However, make sure to include the `domain-name-servers` option with valid IP addresses from DNS servers.
 You can use the free Google DNS server using the value `8.8.8.8` or `8.8.8.4`, or use any other DNS server that you wish.

 The remaining options specified above are for IP address allocation.
 This configuration is for the IP range `192.168.100.0\24`, or from `192.168.100.0` to `192.168.100.254`.
 The `range` option specifies the range of addresses to provide for lease, in this case it is limited to 80 addresses, from `192.168.100.20` to `192.168.100.100`.
 This can be modified to suit.
 Finally, the `routers` option, specifies the address of the _gateway_ machine, which has a static IP address of `192.168.100.10`.
-The `routers` option has the IP address of the _gateway_ becuase this is the machine that forwards traffic from the internal network to external networks.
+The `routers` option has the IP address of the _gateway_ because this is the machine that forwards traffic from the internal network to external networks.

 Save the file, then restart service: